Finland

 According to the Finnish social security legislation, both Finnish and foreign employers have a liability to pay several social security payments in Finland in cases where an employee performs one's tasks partly or wholly in Finland.
 The liability concerns all employers, regardless of the form of the company and whether the foreign company has a PE in Finland.
 The percentage rates for the employer’s (and employee’s) social security contributions are revised on an annual basis.

-Compulsory social security contributions payable by the employee are described in the Other taxes section in the Individual tax summary.
+Compulsory social security contributions payable by the employer and employee are described in the Other taxes section in the Individual tax summary.

 If an employee is regarded as a foreign-posted employee and has an A1 certificate or a certificate of coverage from one's home country stating the other country's social security coverage, the liability to take out Finnish social insurances and pay the respective contributions is excluded or limited.